 If you’re on a budget, consider enjoying the specialty dining restaurants for lunch.
 The menu is very similar to dinner, but the cost is usually half what you’d spend at dinner.

-3. See the dinner menu early
+5. You can view the dinner menu early

 When Royal Caribbean started to add interactive screens onto each deck, we discovered that you could see the nightly Main Dining Room menu on the screens in the morning!
 For a while, you only could see the menu when you sat down each night at dinner, so this was a fun discovery.